ScienceComputing/Python_Programming/Data_Structure_Algorithm/Depth_First_Search.md

 ## Depth first search - binary tree
 ### In-order traversal
-- Traverse the left subtree of the current node, followed by the current node, and finally, the right subtree.
+- Traverse the left subtree of the current node, followed by the current node, and finally, the right subtree (left -> current -> right).
 Its complexity is $O(n)$ where n is the number of nodes.
 - In-order traversal is commonly used in binary search trees to obtain the nodes' values in ascending order.

 ```